VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 Next, open the SSH Keys page in your Alliance account: [https://ccdb.alliancecan.ca/ssh_authorized_keys](https://ccdb.alliancecan.ca/ssh_authorized_keys).
 Paste your key into the SSH Key field, give it a name (typically the host name of the computer where you generated it) and hit Add Key.

+**NOTE:** You may need to wait up to 30 minutes after adding your ssh key for it to work when trying to login via ssh.
+Have lunch and come back.

 ## SSH Access